antohi/GPOGuard/README.md

 - Export results to **CSV** and **JSON**
 - Control ID filtering (via CLI)
 - Color-coded terminal UI via **Colorama**
+- Modular design for scaling and new features
 - UI powered by **Streamlit**

 ---